 Battambang has a long artistic tradition and historically many of Cambodia’s best artists and performers have come from the region.
 These days the city is a thriving arts center, with many enthusiastic local artists taking the initiative to put Battambang in the forefront of Cambodia’s arts scene.
 Galleries seem to come and go regularly, but here’s what’s there now.

 Several art galleries in town are worth checking out.
-Sangker Art Space and Gallery is Battabang’s newest gallery, exhibiting work by local and foreign artists.
+Sangker Art Space and Gallery is Battabang’s newest gallery, exhibiting work by local and foreign artists, with a focus on promoting the work of Cambodian artists.
 Lotus Bar and Gallery features works by Cambodian and foreign artists based in Battambang.
 The owner, Darren, is passionate about the subject and will happily give short tours of the featured work.
 Romcheik Pram Art Space is on the other side of the river and has three floors of contemporary Cambodian art as well as artist studios on site.

 Also, check out Bric-a-Brac’s guide to Battambang’s art galleries.